jgelon/TestForce/README.md

     - Open project structure (CTRL + Shift + Alt + S), navigate to the 'Project' tab, choose new in Project SDK section, select JDK and direct to your java/jdk folder
     - Open Settings (CTRL + ALT + S), navigate to 'Plugins' and install the plugins: `Gherkin` and `Cucumber for Java` (**Don't** install the `Substeps` plugin)
 	- Open the Maven Projects Tool window (Navigation bar > `View` > `Tool Windows` > `Maven Projects`), this will open a view on the right side of the screen.
 	- Double click under `testforce` > `Lifecycle` the `compile` option.
-This will install the drivers of Chrome, Firefox and InternetExplorer.
+This will install the drivers of Chrome, Firefox and InternetExplorer. _If the drivers don't download you might be behind a proxy, visit [the plugin page](https://github.com/webdriverextensions/webdriverextensions-maven-plugin#using-a-proxy) for help_.